Find Your Dream puppy Today

 about the breed

-Training a Labrador Retriever also calls for a broad range of activities to avoid boredom and optimize the learning process.
-Labrador Retriever puppies also need frequent mental stimulation to stay sharp and ward of boredom induced destructive behavior.
+Training a English golden Retriever also calls for a broad range of activities to avoid boredom and optimize the learning process.
+Retriever puppies also need frequent mental stimulation to stay sharp and ward of boredom induced destructive behavior.

-If you like your slippers intact, then it’s a good idea to take your Labrador Retriever on regular walks and play with them often.
-Labradors Retrievers are also instinctually attracted to the water – owners with swimming pools should fence them out or get used to coaxing them out of the pool and drying them off.
+If you like your slippers intact, then it’s a good idea to take your English Golden Retriever on regular walks and play with them often.
+English Retrievers are also instinctually attracted to the water – owners with swimming pools should fence them out or get used to coaxing them out of the pool and drying them off.

-Like all dogs, your Labrador Retriever puppy will likely beg for food and eagerly chomp down any food you give them.
-That’s why it’s very important that you feed your Labrador Retriever puppy a nutritious diet and discourage others from feeding your puppy human food.
+Like all dogs, your English Golden Retriever puppy will likely beg for food and eagerly chomp down any food you give them.
+That’s why it’s very important that you feed your Retriever puppy a nutritious diet and discourage others from feeding your puppy human food.

 It’s also very important that you monitor your puppy’s health and wellness in the early stages – if they appear skinny and eagerly finish every meal, then you may need to increase the amount of food in their diet and vice versa.